-The lounge door can be latch-locked from the inside or key-locked from the outside
+The lounge door can be latch-locked from inside or key-locked from outside

 When planning your renovation you should consider having locks on the doors, especially if you are thinking of renting out more than one room to multiple people, as installing locks later can be more expensive.
 Locks also add security of course and piece of mind and privacy to individual tenants with their own room.

 I had my doors custom-made by a company, as opposed to visiting the D.I.Y shop and calling out a locksmith and carpenter, so that my specifications were met.
 The price between custom-made and locksmith/carpenter is more or less the same (between 66,370 Ft and 70,000 Ft).
 The beauty of custom-made is that the locks, hinges etc are assembled and checked before leaving the factory.
 In my case the doors came from Budapest.

 The shelves and drawers are really made for clothes and not storage boxes!